-5.2.1 Up-to-Date Municipal Planning Documents
+5.2.1 Review and Update Municipal Planning Documents

-Ensuring that municipal planning documents that set out the Town's vision for Petawawa are kept up-to-date is important for setting out the vision for development in Petawawa.
+Ensure municipal planning documents that set out the Town's vision for Petawawa are reviewed regularly and updated to align with Petawawa's development vision.

-At the time of this Plan's writing, the Town is undertaking an update to the Town's Zoning By-law which is expected to be complete by the end of 2021.
+At the time of this Plan's writing, the Town is undertaking an update to its Zoning By-law which is expected to be complete by the end of 2021.
 An Official Plan Update will follow and is scheduled to begin in 2022.
-Upto-date documents ensure that a complete vision for community improvement is reflected in the Town's policies and regulations.
+Up-to-date documents ensure that a complete vision for community improvement is reflected in the Town's policies and regulations.
 Municipal planning documents are also important because they provide clear communication to current and future private developers who want to invest in Petawawa.